Outstanding finds of early humans and other species of humans around the world

 21st century brings new discoveries

 Amazing finds continued elsewhere in the world, especially in the 21st century.
 In 2003 a new, surprisingly recent human species was discovered – the small Homo floresiensis on Flores island who lived here some 50,000 years ago.
-Further surprise was brought by Denisova cave in Altai Krai, Russia: in 2010 here was discovered evidence that in Eurasia some 40 thousand years ago lived one more species of humans next to Neanderthals and, possibly, modern humans.
+A further surprise was brought by Denisova cave in Altai Krai, Russia: in 2010 here was discovered evidence that in Eurasia some 40 thousand years ago lived one more species of humans next to Neanderthals and, possibly, modern humans.
 Research shows that interbreeding with both Neanderthals and Denisovans affected the human genome and there might be other unknown human species involved too.

 Today there is only one living species of "true" humans – us, Homo sapiens.
 But there existed other species in the past.
 How many?
 We don’t know…